 - Conduct assessments of fitness, well-being, and lifestyle for clients and effectively communicate assessment results.

 - Prescribe appropriate physical activity, fitness, active living, and lifestyle programs to enhance health, fitness, and well-being of clients.

-- Utilize appropriate interviewing and counseling skills to promote or enhance health, fitness, active living, and well-being of clients.
+- Utilize appropriate interviewing and counselling skills to promote or enhance health, fitness, active living, and well-being of clients.

 - Collaborate with individuals in the selection and adoption of strategies that will enable them to take control of and improve their health, fitness, and wellbeing.

 - Develop, implement, and evaluate activities, programs, and events which respond to identified needs and interests of clients and maximize the benefits of health, fitness, and well-being.

 - Train individuals and instruct groups in exercise and physical activities.